nikitbobba/classic-snake/README.md

 4. Paste the following : (play-game
 game-start advance-game add-food change-direction game-score game-over?)

 5. Arrow Keys to move, yellow circles are food and purple circles are obstacles.
-Enjoy
+Enjoy!